Share This Article

 Self-Doubt

-- Refusing to learn or update their knowledge of devices
+- Refusal to learn or use new devices

-- Feeling overwhelmed when confronted with complex instructions
+- Feeling overwhelmed by complex instructions or operating requirements

 Physical Symptoms